-Regional airline Rex intends to take on Qantas and Virgin Australia for the hearts and wallets of frequent flyers with the launch of its own loyalty program.
+Regional airline Rex will take on Qantas and Virgin Australia for the hearts and wallets of frequent flyers with the launch of its own loyalty program later this year.

 Challenges and opportunities

-The behemoth Qantas Frequent Flyer scheme has 13 million members, many of them considered to be rusted-on followers of the Flying Kangaroo.
+The behemoth Qantas Frequent Flyer scheme has close to 14 million members, many of them considered to be rusted-on followers of the Flying Kangaroo.

-Virgin Australia’s competing Velocity Frequent Flyer lists 10 million members on its books, although there’s considered to be a high degree of duplication between Qantas and Virgin due to travellers holding membership and status in both programs.
+Virgin Australia’s competing Velocity Frequent Flyer lists almost 11 million members on its books, although there’s considered to be a high degree of duplication between Qantas and Virgin due to travellers holding membership and status in both programs.

 The typical perks of a frequent flyer program range from priority services such as check-in, boarding and luggage handling and a more generous luggage allowance to preferential seat selection and airport lounge access.

-At the same time, building a new program from scratch will give Regional Express “a unique opportunity to be different to the cookie-cutter frequent flyer model and bring real competition to the domestic market,” says loyalty specialist Mark Ross-Smith, CEO of Loyalty Data Co.
+At the same time, building a new program from scratch will give Regional Express “a unique opportunity to be different to the cookie-cutter frequent flyer model and bring real competition to the domestic market,” loyalty specialist Mark Ross-Smith, CEO of Loyalty Data Co, told Executive Traveller last year as the prospects of a revitalised Rex rewards program appeared on the horizon.

 “When Virgin Australia revamped its Velocity frequent flyer program in 2011, it shook up the market and drew spend away from Qantas.”